DelphiCodeCoverage/DelphiCodeCoverage/README.markdown

 Type: `CodeCoverage -m TestApp.map -e TestApp.exe -u TestUnit TestUnit2 -xml -html`

+## Building

+Due to newer language features used, somewhat newer compiler is required.
+The project is known to not support Delphi XE2.
+XE3 will probably work.
+Main develop is done with 10.x versions.

 ## Output
 ### HTML output (specify `-html` as a parameter)
 For each unit there will be a unit.html with a summary of the coverage, followed by the source marked up.